invertedv/testGo/docs/gomFile.md

 the name of the ClickHouse table to create with the sampled loans.
 <br><br>
 - mtgDb: \<table name\><br>
-the ClickHouse table that has the loan-level detail.
+the ClickHouse table with the loan-level detail.
 - mtgFields: \<name\><br>
 The value here is a keyword.
 Currently, valid values are "fannie" and "freddie".
 This is how goMortgage knows what fields to expect in the table.